ORNL/GridKit/src/Model/PhasorDynamics/SynchronousMachine/GENROUwS/README.md

 ## Initialization

 ### Without Saturation
-Presume there is no saturation to simplify solution procedure for initial conditions.
+Presume there is no saturation to simplify the solution procedure for the initial conditions.

 Using the power-flow solution, we have explicit solutions for the following